What Is Localization? Definition, Examples & How to Do It Right

-What Does Localization mean?
+What does localization mean?

 Adaptation includes, but goes beyond, translation.
 It ensures that every element of a product or service resonates naturally with the target culture.

-Key elements of it include:
+Key elements include:

 - Language: Translating content with consideration for idioms, tone, and context.